yuyichao/svg-pan-zoom/README.md

 * 'beforePan' must be a callback function to be called before pan changes.
 * 'onPan' must be a callback function to be called when pan changes.
 * 'customEventsHandler' must be an object with `init` and `destroy` arguments as functions.
+* 'mouseWheelEventFilter' must be a callback function to be called before mouse wheel events are handled.
 * 'eventsListenerElement' must be an SVGElement or null.

 `beforeZoom` will be called with 2 float attributes: oldZoom and newZoom.